ion2014/indexing-wzyken1102/README.md

 The code implements a simple column-oriented `Table` supporting only the Integer data type.
-This `Table` supports a few essential database operations: inserts, deletes, filters, and aggregations (currently a sum()).
+This `Table` supports a few essential database operations: inserts, deletes, filters, and updates.
 In addition, the table supports a new operator you might not have seen called "materialize".
 These are discussed below.

-It is **import to note** that the code distributed to students can be modificed in almost any way and is written to show how the initial implementation works.
-However, there are limits (as with everything):

-**DO NOT change the function signatures of the `Table` class.**

-### Tuples, Columns, and Tables

-#### Tuples
+### Tuples
 `Tuple.java` contains the code for a `Tuple`.
 You'll see that the `Tuple` class is simply a hashtable where the key is a String, and the value is an Integer.
 The key is the attribute, and the value is well, the value of that attribute.